pliantmeerkat/config-secure/README.md

 # config-secure
-An artifact used to secture your configurables
+An artifact used to secure your configurables